A Maritime Heritage

 A Maritime Heritage – Out of Auckland Revisited is a carefully reprinted edition of the much-loved maritime classic first published in 1960 and expanded in 1976.
 This 2024 edition has been scanned from the original publication, preserving the integrity of the source material while introducing updated front matter, including a new introduction and foreword developed in collaboration with the New Zealand Maritime Museum.

 Produced in close consultation with the author’s family, the reprint maintains the original Register of Ships and comprehensive index, alongside a selection of additional historical photographs.
-Printed on cream stock to echo the tone and feel of the earlier editions, this version retains the character of the original while ensuring readability and longevity.

 This edition stands as a tribute from Robert J. Hawkins to his late father, honouring a body of research that remains unmatched in documenting Auckland’s maritime history.
 With a limited print run of 200 copies, the book has proven highly sought-after, with the edition nearly sold out.